Chronology

 November 29, 1966–January 3, 1967

-The Cleveland Museum of Art presents artist's first solo museum exhibition, Works by Roy Lichtenstein, organized by Ed Henning.
+First solo museum exhibition, Works by Roy Lichtenstein at the Cleveland Museum of Art, organized by Ed Henning.

 December 1966